almadireddy/artecaImporter/README.md

 - for all the links, create the appropriate location tags based on file type
 - delete suppl/ folder, which was emptied with that move
 - write and save the new xml file and the edited .suppl file

+## Coming Soon

+We need to add support for things like youtube links, which are currently being skipped as to avoid a crash based the file not existing with the supplementary content files

+Another thing is packaging this into one script so it can be called from the command line without manually installing dependencies and such